jackdignamit/SOC-Automation-with-Wazuh-Cortex-and-Shuffle/README.md

 10. Restart TheHive and enable it using **`systemctl start thehive`** and **`systemctl enable thehive`**.

 <img width="1149" height="269" alt="Screenshot 2025-12-07 171748" src="https://github.com/user-attachments/assets/770e933f-c158-44da-8c36-2a9acc8c811d" />

+11. Once TheHive is properly installed and running, you can navigate to its dashboard by using the public IP address you configured it with. "`http://YOUR_SERVER_ADDRESS:9000/`"
+    **The default admin credentials are:**
+    - Username: `admin@thehive.local`
+    - Password: `secret`

+If you cannot connect to the server, permit its port using **`ufw allow 9000`**.

 - - -